 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Clarkdale experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 8.7 months, from October 12 to July 4, with average wind speeds of more than 6.7 miles per hour.
-The windiest day of the year is April 10, with an average hourly wind speed of 8.0 miles per hour.
+The windiest month of the year in Clarkdale is April, with an average hourly wind speed of 8.0 miles per hour.

 The calmer time of year lasts for 3.3 months, from July 4 to October 12.
-The calmest day of the year is August 12, with an average hourly wind speed of 5.3 miles per hour.
+The calmest month of the year in Clarkdale is August, with an average hourly wind speed of 5.4 miles per hour.

 The predominant average hourly wind direction in Clarkdale varies throughout the year.

 The wind is most often from the south for 4.8 months, from February 14 to July 9 and for 2.7 months, from July 29 to October 19, with a peak percentage of 46% on June 9.
 The wind is most often from the west for 2.9 weeks, from July 9 to July 29, with a peak percentage of 39% on July 15.
 The wind is most often from the east for 3.8 months, from October 19 to February 14, with a peak percentage of 39% on January 1.

 To characterize how pleasant the weather is in Clarkdale throughout the year, we compute two travel scores.